mighty-gerbils/gerbil/doc/reference/actor.md

 Returns the current thread's numeric nonce and post increments.

 You don't normally have to use this procedure, the nonce is incremented automatically by the send operators.
-Its is provided however in case you want to construct your own envelopes, for instance when writing a prpoxy actor.
+It is provided however in case you want to construct your own envelopes, for instance when writing a proxy actor.

 ### actor-error
 ```scheme